Internal architecture

 Repository

-Description: The Repository service allows the Ryax users to scan Git repositories and import Ryax modules.
+Description: The Repository service allows the Ryax users to scan Git repositories and import Ryax actions.
 It also permits to trigger actions build through the Action Builder.
-Once the build is finished, the modules are sent to the Studio to be placed in the Module Store.
+Once the build is finished, the actions are sent to the Studio to be placed in the action Store.

 It exposes an HTTP Rest API that is used by the WebUI and the CLI.